 On Friday morning summer slunk out and her curly-haired step-brother moved in.
 His dark grey duffle holds the dreaded rain, the miserable cold, the palliative darkness.
 Blessed is the society that learns to long for death for they have tasted the fruit of an invincible summer.

-OK, maybe death is a stretch.
+OK that’s a stretch.
 We just need a break.
 A time for sleep, to slumber, perchance to dream.
 A rootscape regeneration.
 Gestation, hibernation, fermentation.
 An epoch of the inside.
 And for longing.
 And for patience.
 For the clockwork of nature to tick-tick-tick its way into balance.

 It was in the context of a group video chat when a latecomer to the conversation chided us for talking about the weather.
 “I didn’t think we were those people,” she complained.